tanbro/redis_func_cache/README.md

 - Compatibility with other decorators is not guaranteed.

 - The cache eviction policies are mainly based on [Redis][] sorted set's score ordering.
 For most policies, the score is a positive integer.
 It is `2^32-1` in [Redis][], which limits the number of times of eviction replacement.
 [Redis][] will return an `overflow` error when the score overflows.

+- High concurrency or long-running decorated functions may result in unexpected cache misses and increased I/O operations.
+This can occur because the result value might not be saved quickly enough before the next call can hit the cache again.

 [redis]: https://redis.io/ "Redis is an in-memory data store used by millions of developers as a cache"
 [redis-py]: https://redis.io/docs/develop/clients/redis-py/ "Connect your Python application to a Redis database"